 |Photo by John Eaton, ca. 1895|

-Prior to the arrival of the European settlers, caves were important shelters for the American Indians.
+Prior to the arrival of the European settlers, caves were important shelters for the Native Americans.
 They used caves that had dry floors and large openings (where smoke from campfires could not collect) for shelter and for dwellings.
-Indians used several caves along the Meramec River, but they seldom went beyond the entrances.
-The natural entrance to Onondaga Cave is low and water filled; it was probably never used by Indians.
+American Indians used several caves along the Meramec River, but they seldom went beyond the entrances.
+The natural entrance to Onondaga Cave is low and water filled; it was probably never used by Native Americans.

 The early European settlers used caves to protect and feed themselves.
 They mined the mineral saltpeter from the caves.
 Saltpeter was used in making gunpowder and comes from the nitrates in the cave clay reacting with the rock to make calcium nitrate.
 The nitrates in the clay came from either bat excrement or nitrogen fixing bacteria in the clay.
 The saltpeter was extracted from the clay and refined; then it was mixed with potash to make potassium nitrate and lime.